afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ## Conclusion

 So that's it!
 We have a functional API with different roles.
 We learned how to work with oAuth in Chinchay, how to configure TheWall and the Chinchay Access Module.
+A repository with the complete code of this tutorial can be found [here](https://github.com/afontainec/tutorial-chinchay-api).

 For further reading go to the [Chinchay Documentation](../docs)